 Probably the biggest advantage of a VoIP phone service is the cost savings over a traditional phone service.
 These savings can be substantial, depending on the Service Provider and Plan you choose, and your normal phone usage.
 Other advantages include feature rich Plans (caller ID, call forwarding, voicemail, call waiting etc), portability (you can take your phone adapter with you and in theory use on any high speed internet connection), and if you have a broadband internet connection you donít have to maintain and pay the additional cost of a phone line just to make phone calls.

-One of the main disadvantages of a VoIP phone service is that it may not work during power outages or outages in your high speed internet connection.
-Other disadvantages include, 911 emergency dialing may not be provided by some Service Providers (rare these days), you need a high speed internet connection (DSL, cable etc.), and you may not get a directory listing.
-It should be noted however that VoIP technology is progressing rapidly, and many of the disadvantages of a VoIP phone service compared with a traditional phone service are being addressed through enhancements.
+One of the main disadvantages of a VoIP phone service is that it may not work during power outages or outages in your high speed internet connection though this can typically be overcome with an Uninterruptible Power Supply (UPS) for around $50.
+Other disadvantages include, 911 emergency dialing may not be provided by some Service Providers (rare these days, see our article on E911), you need a high speed internet connection (DSL, cable etc.), and you may not get a directory listing.
+It should be noted however that VoIP technology is progressing rapidly, and pretty much all of the disadvantages of a VoIP phone service compared with a traditional phone service have been addressed or have workarounds.

 No, not if you are using a phone adapter or a special VoIP phone.
 However, your high speed internet connection must be active for your VoIP service to work.